Campus Improvement Plan

 Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 4: Research, create, and facilitate professional learning opportunities focused on instructional differentiation practices.
+Strategy 4: Research, create, and facilitate professional learning opportunities focused on data-driven instruction and differentiation practices.

 Strategy's Expected Result/Impact: Increased student achievement in all content areas as measured by STAAR EOC in each performance level.